apache/incubator-gluten/docs/get-started/Velox.md

   --conf spark.driver.maxResultSize=32g
 ```

-Refer to [Gluten parameters ](../Configuration.md) for more details of each parameter used by Gluten.
+Refer to [Gluten configuration](../Configuration.md) for more details.

 ## Result
 *wholestagetransformer* indicates that the offload works.